joshbegley/nyt-latest/previous.md

 `Scroll down for hints and conversation about the puzzle for Saturday, May 30, 2026.`\
 https://www.nytimes.com/2026/05/29/crosswords/wordle-review-1806.html

-**Iran War Live Updates: Uncertainty Hangs Over Talks as Sticking Points Remain**\
+**Iran War Live Updates: Trump Says He’ll Soon Make ‘Final Determination’ on Iran Proposal**\
-`U.S. officials said the sides were discussing a “memorandum of understanding” that could lead to the reopening of the Strait of Hormuz, but it still needs President Trump’s sign-off.
+`The president said on social media that Iran must agree to concessions he has demanded, and that he was poised to lift the naval blockade of the Strait of Hormuz.
 Iran has not confirmed any commitments.`\
 https://www.nytimes.com/live/2026/05/29/world/iran-war-us-trump-deal

 **Share & Eat the Rich & Tell with Tim Miller and Stephanie Ruhle**\